rust-practice/cargo-leet/README.md

 ## Using Library Support

 Using the library to "mimic" leetcode environment.
 Add library as a dependency as below.
-Then add use statements as necessary (automatically added if tool is used to generate the file).
+Then add use statements as necessary.
+The use statements are automatically added if tool is used to generate the file for the problem.

 ```toml
 cargo-leet = { git = "https://github.com/rust-practice/cargo-leet.git", branch = "develop" }